logo

 • When to Contact Your Doctor or Midwife

-In this article, we'll share what many moms like Riddhima learnt about the various stages of labour and the key differences between false labour and true labour.
-By understanding these signs and symptoms, you can feel more empowered and prepared as you approach this incredible milestone in your journey to motherhood.
+In this article, we’ll outline the key differences between false and true labour, helping you feel more prepared and confident as you approach this milestone in your journey to motherhood.

 Understanding the Stages of Labour

-Labour is typically divided into three main stages, each with its own unique characteristics and challenges.
+Labour is typically divided into three main stages, each with unique characteristics and challenges.
 Here's a breakdown of what you can expect during each phase:

 First Stage of Labour